natehouk/flow-ai-hackathon-2023/README.md

 OPENAI_API_KEY="<openai-api-key>"
 WHISPER_API_KEY="<whisper-api-key>"
 GPT_MODEL="gpt-4"
-SYSTEM_PROMPT="Follow these rules:
-* Your job is to summarize data inputs into bullet points.
-* Be concise.
-* Always show most important information as the top bullet point.
-* Emphasize important parts in bold using Markdown.
-* Companies, names and proper nouns should be in italic using Markdown.
-* Never write more than five bullet points.
-* The bullet points, bold and italic should be formatted using Markdown."
+SYSTEM_PROMPT="Follow these rules: \n* Your job is to summarize data inputs into bullet points.\n* Be concise.\n* Always show most important information as the top bullet point.\n* Emphasize important parts in bold using Markdown.\n* Companies, names and proper nouns should be in italic using Markdown.\n* Never write more than five bullet points.\n* The bullet points, bold and italic should be formatted using Markdown."
 ```

 Remember that your costs will be affected by the GPT model chosen.